-The study takes the New York system as found, and adds 12,000 MW of renewable capacity to it.
+The study takes the New York electric system as assumed in the NYSRC 2020 IRM Study Preliminary Base Case ("PBC"), and adds 12,000 MW of renewable capacity to it.
 The additional capacity does not displace or replace any existing generators.
+Note, ESRs may have a profound effect on how high renewable penetration impacts New York's reliability, and in fact, the NYSRC and NYISO are exploring methods to incorporate duration-limited resources into the IRM study and LCR study.

-It is the NYISO's understanding that should renewable generation actually replace existing resources, the replaced resources would likely be better performers than the system average (i.e. the resources would have lower individual EFORds than the NYCA system EFORd).
+&lt;sup>2 Should renewable generation displace existing resources, displaced resources would likely be better performers than the system average (i.e. the resources would have lower individual EFORds than the NYCA system EFORd).
 If this is the case, then the IRM calculated in this study is thought to be an underestimation.
-Note, ESRs may mitigate this impact, and in fact the NYSRC and NYISO are exploring methods to incorporate duration limited resources into the IRM study and LCR study.